movementkitchen/website/src/pages/index.md

 Are you a curious mind, interested in understanding why you get injured and determined to step by step reclaim a strong body and an active lifestyle, whatever that might mean for you?
-Precision rehab personal training could be the very thing you are looking for.
+Precision rehab could be the very thing you are looking for.

 Our unique, evidence-based approach bridges the gap between physiotherapy and strength and conditioning.
 Using an elite athlete coaching approach, we will